milesroberts-123/tajimasDacrossSpecies/README.md

 ## replicate preparation of metadata for workflow

-The `src/s00_organizeSRAdata.Rmd` script takes data in workflow/data/SRArunInfo and structures it into `data/samples.tsv` so that it can be churned through snakemake workflow.
+0. `src/s00_organizeSRAdata.Rmd` takes data in workflow/data/SRArunInfo and structures it into `data/samples.tsv` so that it can be churned through snakemake workflow.
 This table can be found in `workflow/data/samples.tsv` already.

+1. `src/s01_downloadGenomes.bash` contains `wget` commands to download genomes from NCBI and Ensembl

-`src/s03_removeUnderscores.bash` takes renamed downloads from Phytozome, Ensembl, and NCBI and removes underscores from chromosome/scaffold names so that they can be accessed with snakemake wildcards
+2. `src/s02_removeUnderscores.bash` takes renamed downloads from Phytozome, Ensembl, and NCBI and removes underscores from chromosome/scaffold names so that they can be accessed with snakemake wildcards

-`src/s04_buildChromosomesFiles.bash` takes the annotations (with underscores removed from chromosome/scaffold names) and creates `chromosomes.tsv`, which is used later by snakemake to split genotyping by chromosome
+3. `src/s03_buildChromosomesFiles.bash` takes the annotations (with underscores removed from chromosome/scaffold names) and creates `chromosomes.tsv`, which is used later by snakemake to split genotyping by chromosome

+4. `src/s04_snakemake.bash` takes all of the input files and runs them through the snakemake workflow

 ## run workflow with the MSU ICER HPCC modules instead of conda environments